 Students hoping for a career in Medicine / Dentistry must achieve high grades in GCSE Double Award Science.
-Students should aim to achieve mainly A and A grades in 9 GCSE subjects to maximise their chances of gaining a place on a Medicine or Dentistry degree course.
-All students intending to study Medicine or Dentistry must study a minimum of 3 A level subjects from the list; Chemistry (essential) and Biology (recommended) with either Mathematics/Physics.
-All applicants to Medicine must also study a 4th subject at AS level and achieve a grade A in this subject.
+Students should aim to achieve mainly A\ and A grades in 9 GCSE subjects to maximise their chances of gaining a place on a Medicine or Dentistry degree course.
+All students intending to study Medicine or Dentistry must study a minimum of 3 A level subjects from the list; \Chemistry (essential) and Biology (recommended) with either Mathematics/Physics.